tkz789/HAN_replicas/README.md

 # Additional informations
 ## Parameters printed out during training:
 - ESS - effective sample size, ESS $\in [0, 1]$.
 It is $\approx$ 1 for well trained networks.

+# Acknowledgement
+This research was funded in part by National Science Centre, Poland, grant No. 2021/43/D/ST2/03375.